Skip to content

 When attorneys, their clients, or other interested parties need a certified typed transcript, they should either use the services of a court reporting firm or a reputable transcription company.

-The two primary reasons is usually money and turnaround time.
+The two primary reasons are usually money and turnaround time.
 Most court reporters charge at least $150 per hour.
 Reputable transcription companies capable of producing certified legal transcriptions are generally 25 to 50 percent less expensive.

 At Ditto Transcripts, our legal transcription rates range between $1.50 and $5.00 per audio minute.